qudini/qudini-reactive/qudini-reactive-logging/README.md

 ### Additional logging context properties

-By default, the logging context will hold the build version, mapped to the key `"build_version"`.
+By default, no additional logging context will be extracted from the incoming request.

-This value will be read from `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

-You can override these defaults by registering a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor`, for example if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).
+You can register a component implementing `com.qudini.reactive.logging.web.LoggingContextExtractor` if you need more domain-specific properties to be available in the MDC (you'll have access to the incoming HTTP request).

 ### Third-party error trackers